Fundraising Basics – The Definitive Guide for 2019

 Financial contributions from supporters are the life of any charity.
 Making successful fundraising campaigns is imperative to their longevity.

 One should note that it is not simply a matter of coming up with an appealing fundraising event.
 The key to victory is understanding your donors and what makes them want to give to your charity, along with what desires they may have regarding your organization.
 It is also extremely important to thank them for every donation, no matter how large or small.

-Here are some great tips when it comes to preparing for your next fundraiser.
+Here are some great tips and other basic information when it comes to preparing for your next fundraiser.

 Planning Your Budget

 You also need to plan out how you expect to collect funds.
-Many local functions may rely on cash, but in today’s world you always need to accept credit cards.
-While there are many different ways to achieve this, if you don’t already have a merchant account, we have included Non Profit Credit Card Processing in with our fundraising management software.
+Many local functions may rely on cash, but in today’s world, you always need to accept credit cards.
+While there are many ways to achieve this, if you don’t already have a merchant account, Charity Auctions Today has already included Non-Profit Credit Card Processing in with our fundraising management software.
 And you don’t need to be a true charity, you just need a group that you are helping.